victronenergy/dynamic-ess/README.md

 fields need to be filled out:

 - VRM token - The VRM access token.
 See [below](#create-an-access-token) on how to create one for your site.
-- VRM site ID - Note that this may not be the same as your user ID.
-You can find your site id in the url on your dashboard.
-If for example your url for your dashboard is https://vrm.victronenergy.com/installation/654321/dashboard, your Site ID is 654321.
+- VRM portal ID - the VRM Portal ID can be found in the menu _Settings -> VRM Logger_ and on VRM under the _Device list -> Gateway_.
+It looks like this: `c0619ab27f32`
 - B\_max - Battery capacity (in kWh)
 - tb\_max - Maximum Battery charge power (in kW)
 - fb\_max  - Maximum Battery discharge power (in kW)